16Bit-Rahil/MMSR_WT22_Group_D/README.md

 # MMSR_WT22_Group_D

 __retrieval.py__ <br />
 Is the main file for getting the top k songs based on one input song.
 Execute the file in the terminal with $python retrieval.py ,and enter the artist name, song title and number of songs to be retrieved.
 Output is a list of songs in the format ['artist', 'song_title'].
-The type of measure to use and which fatures to consider for recommendation can be chosen in the file.
+The type of measure to use and which features to consider for recommendation can be chosen in the file.
+Main retrieval file.

 __creating_genre_dict.py__ <br />
 Creates a pickled dictionary of the genres in the format {ID: [Genres]} for the whole id_genres_mmsr.tsv file.
 Should be executed before executing evaluation.py.
 File is stored under 'genre_dictionary.pkl'